 110A.
 Sports Wagering Account

-(1) Moneys paid by RWWA under section 104 or 107 of the RWWA Act shall be —
+(1) An account called the Sports Wagering Account is to be established —

-(a) credited to an account, forming part of the Trust Fund constituted under section 9 of the Financial Administration and Audit Act 1985; or
+(a) as an agency special purpose account under section 16 of the Financial Management Act 2006; or

-(b) paid into and placed to the credit of an account at a bank approved by the Treasurer,
+(b) with the approval of the Treasurer, at a bank as defined in section 3 of that Act,

-and the account shall be called the Sports Wagering Account.
+to which moneys paid by RWWA under section 104 or 107 of the RWWA Act are to be credited.

 (2) Moneys for the time being held by the Commission in respect of payments of bookmakers’ betting levy made under section 15 of the Betting Control Act 1954 in relation to betting of the kind referred to in sections 4A and 4B of that Act are to be credited to the Sports Wagering Account until applied under subsection (3).

 (3) The Sports Wagering Account shall —